LOS ANGELES PROBATE

 In the last situation, the court will assign a successor conservator.
 If the Conservator dies, the Conservator of the estate still remains until he/she finishes his/her accounting.
 Read more about Conservatorship Accountings here.

 Conservatorships are time consuming and expensive and should be avoided with proper estate planning when there is still capacity.
 Talk to an experienced conservatorships attorney in Los Angeles.
 They should only be used when absolutely necessary.

 Candidates for conservatorships are usually disabled or elderly.
 Some conservatees may have Alzheimer's disease, dementia, Parkinson's, Huntington's disease, autism, or other diseases.
 Before 1980, many conservatees simply had the diagnosis of mental retardation.
 Once a Conservators is appointed, the Conservator can ask the Court for permission to do estate planning for an incompetent person including substituted judgment petitions to protect the assets from Medi-Cal, and to purchase or sell property of the Conservatee.

 HOW DOES THE COURT PROTECT THE ELDERLY AND DISABLED WITH A CONSERVATORSHIP?

+Are actions of the Conservator monitored by anyone?
 Conservatorship proceedings and actions of conservators are court supervised.
 The Court requires that each Conservator of the estate post a Conservatorship bond for certain assets.
+The bond is an indemnity contract that protects the conservatorship estate from bad acts of the conservator which may be surcharged.

 What is no one tells you about the Conservatorship?
 Family members are given notice of the proceeding and financial records of the conservatee are summarized in an accounting filed with the court.
 If the conservatee's residence is to be changed, parties will receive notice.